 THIS SECTION WILL BE UPDATE ONCE ALL APPLICATIONS HAVE BEEN ACCEPTED AND CONFIRMED FOR THE CHAMPIONSHIP.
+This maybe update till the last minute if robot teams for one reason or another cannot make it to championships.

 9. CHAMPIONSHIP STRUCTURE

 This section is subject to change as the date of the event approaches.
 The general layout of the competition will be maintained.